hrialan/dataform-prune/README.md

 - Dataform CLI and a Dataform project
 - Google Cloud Platform (GCP) account with BigQuery access

-### Manual usage
+### Manual Usage

-To run the tool manually, you firstly need to create a compilation file of your Dataform project.
-This can be done by running the following commands in the root of your Dataform project:
+First, create a compilation file of your Dataform project by running the following commands in the root of your Dataform project:

 ```sh
 dataform install
 dataform compile --json > dataform-output.json
 ```

-A new json file has now been created in the root of your Dataform project.
-This file contains all the defined actions and datasets in your Dataform project.
-You can now clone this repository and run the following command:
+A new JSON file (`dataform-output.json`) will be created in the root of your Dataform project, containing all defined actions and datasets.
+You can now clone the Dataform-Prune repository and run the following command:

 ```sh
 node prune.js --dataformOutputFile /path/to/the/just/created/json/file \